-On March 14, U.S. Commerce Department’s National Telecommunications and Information Administration (NTIA) announced its intent to relinquish the oversight role it has played so far with the Internet Corporation for Assigned Names and Numbers (ICANN)regarding key Internet domain name functions.
+On March 14, 2014, the U.S. Commerce Department’s National Telecommunications and Information Administration (NTIA) announced its intention to transition the IANA functions to the global Multistakeholder community.
+The Civil Society Internet Governance Caucus (IGC) is the oldest civil society network formed since pre-WSIS.

-The Internet Governance Caucus (IGC) welcomes this decision and appreciates the opportunity for these functions and the stewardship of the Internet domain name system (DNS) to further evolve toward a governance model that is truly global and widely accepted.
-IGC particularly acknowledges with satisfactionthe reiteration by NTIAof the necessity to involve all stakeholders in the process as well as in the subsequent arrangements completing the transition toward a stakeholders-led administration of the DNS (what NTIA has been referring to as the privatization of the DNS.)
+The IGC welcomes this decision and appreciates the opportunity for these functions and the stewardship of the Internet domain name system (DNS) to further evolve toward a governance model that is truly global and widely accepted.
+The IGC welcomesNTIA’s resolve toinvolve all stakeholders in thetransitionary process toward a stakeholders-led administration of the DNS (what NTIA has been referring to as the privatization of the DNS.)

-IGC supports the multi-stakeholder policy making model as an inclusive, bottom-up, consensus driven model that enhances democracy by its inclusiveness of all people from around the world who might be affected by its policy decision outcomes.
-We understand the multi-stakeholder governance model as distinct from the "inter-governmental" model, from the private sector led model, as well as from a model that only accommodates technical standards setting groups.
-In the inclusive spirit of that model, we stand ready to work with all stakeholders and make sure effective consideration is given to the concerns and views of Internet users, citizens and civil society organizations across the world.
+The IGC supports the multi-stakeholder policy making model as an inclusive, bottom-up, consensus driven model that enhances democracy by its inclusiveness of all people from around the world who might be affected by its policy decision processes and outcomes.
+The need to enhance meaningful engagement globally is critical for the processes to be authentic and in the global public interest.

+We understand the multi-stakeholder governance model as distinct from the "inter-governmental" model, from the private sector led model, as well as from a model that exclusivelyaccommodates technical standards setting groups.
+In the inclusive spirit of an authentic multistakeholder model, we stand ready to work with all stakeholders and make sure effective consideration is given to the concerns and views of Internet users, citizens and civil society organizations across the world.

-Also supportive of the four principles put forward by NTIA to guide ICANN and the global Internet community in the formulation of a transition proposal,the Caucus wishes to particularly emphasize the need for maintaining the openness and the global availability of the Internet while continuously improving on its security and at the same time preserving and furthering Civil Liberties for all Internet users around the globe.
+We support the four principles put forward by NTIA to guide IANA and the global Internet community in the formulation of a transition proposal.
+It is critical thatwe continue to strive for openness and global availability of the Internet while continuously improving on its security and at the same time preserving and furthering Civil Liberties for all Internet users around the globe.

-In this process, IGC urges the international community and the global Internet community to give a particular attention to the cost structure associated with the emerging governance framework so as to make effective participation affordable for developing nations and related Internet stakeholders.
+The IGC urges the international community and the global Internet community to give particular attention to the cost structure associated with the emerging governance framework so as to make effective participation affordable for developing nations and related Internet stakeholders.
+Capacity development initiatives, outreach and are also critical in improving access and enabling meaningful participation.

-Finally, the Internet Governance Caucus expresses hope that the globalization of the IANA function will eventually become more complete with an internationally appropriate and neutral judicialframework, and that suitable and effective accountability and transparency mechanisms will be established for the new global Internet governance institution.
+Finally, the Internet Governance Caucus expresses hope that the globalization of the IANA function will eventually become more complete with an internationally appropriate and neutral machinery and that suitable and effective accountability and transparency mechanisms will be established for the new global Internet governance institution.

-The Internet Governance Caucus
+The Civil Society Internet Governance Caucus

-March xx, 2014.
+March 21, 2014.